 The trail follows along the Neckar River from an elevated curve in the mountain and ends with Schlangenweg trail which leads you back down the mountain to the Alte Brücke.

-I have heard the Philosophenweg is best enjoyed by taking the route in reverse but did not have time to retrace my steps.
+There are other paths you can take but that could lead you around for hours, and I would not recommend doing that by yourself.
+I have heard the Philosophenweg is best enjoyed by taking the route in the reverse direction to spare you the steep climb, but I did not have time to try that out.

 The Student Jail was first used for misbehaving university students as early as the 1600s when being jailed became a rite of passage for many students.